 A Glen Allen car accident lawyer will negotiate with the insurance company for a fair settlement based on individual client circumstances.
 A seasoned attorney knows the amount of compensation necessary for their client’s present and long-term needs and will not back down.

 In Virginia, those injured in car accidents have two years from the date of the accident in which to file a personal injury lawsuit.
 If a person dies from their injuries, family members may file a wrongful death lawsuit within two years.

 Even with a two-year statute of limitations, seek legal counsel as soon as possible.
 Thorough investigations take time, and the sooner it starts, the less likely critical evidence could disappear.

 Contact our team of Glen Allen Car Accident Lawyers

-If you were seriously injured in a motor vehicle accident because of the reckless or negligent actions of another driver, you need the services of a Glen Allen car accident lawyer.
+If you were seriously injured in a motor vehicle accident because of the reckless or negligent actions of another driver, you need the services of experienced Glen Allen car accident lawyers.
 Call or text us today to arrange a free consultation or fill out our online contact form.
 We will review your case and advise you of your options.
 There is no fee unless we win.

 When you’ve been injured, you’ve got a lot at stake… but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.Free Case Review